 - Establish Microfinance Programs for people living with HIV/AIDS.
-In Malawi, a special Microfinance Program aims specifically at empowering often ostracized HIV-positive partners.
-While many NGOs do not provide loans to HIV-positive people out of fear that they will die before loans are repaid, The Hunger Project operates differently.
+In Malawi, a special Microfinance Program aims specifically at prioritizing often ostracized HIV-positive partners.
 We believe that all people have the right to access resources that can help them live better and more independent lives.
-With access to loans, people living with HIV/AIDS can, and do, improve their lives.
+With access to loans, people living with HIV/AIDS can–and do–improve their lives.

 - Distribute anti-malarial bed-nets.
 Insecticide-treated bed nets are distributed throughout communities, often in partnership with like-minded organizations.
-For example, The Hunger Project-Malawi partners with UNICEF on the sale and distribution of low-cost, anti-malarial bed nets within our community epicenters.
-Over the years, THP has worked with our African partners to distribute hundreds of thousands of bed nets.
+For example, we partner with UNICEF on the sale and distribution of low-cost, anti-malarial bed nets within our community epicenters.
+Over the years, we have distributed hundreds of thousands of bed nets.

 - Promote maternal and childhood health.
-The Hunger Project supports maternal and child health by empowering women to have a voice in decision-making and gain awareness about the importance of pre- and postnatal care.
-This support has been especially successful among our partner countries in Africa.
+Women and children are key agents of change, so we promote maternal and child health by lifting the voices of women in decision-making and gain awareness about the importance of pre- and postnatal care.

 - Distribute female condoms.
-Women in Malawi are empowered to take control of their sexual and reproductive health with the distribution of female condoms at epicenter health centers.
+We inform women in Malawi to take control of their sexual and reproductive health with the distribution of female condoms at epicenter health centers.